Google+

 - Have been living outside the UK for 5 consecutive fiscal years.

-- Have a pension fund in excess of £30,000 for this type of arrangement to be cost-effective.
-A number of providers will allow individuals top-up their fund in order to meet minimum transfer value requirements.
+- For this type of arrangement to be cost-effective, you must have a pension fund in excess of £30,000.
+A number of providers will allow individuals to top up their fund to meet minimum transfer value requirements.

 What UK pensions can be considered for QROPS?